Long Plane Trees: Introduction

-\begin{restatable}{theorem}{thmconvex} If $\pe$ is convex then every longest plane tree is a zigzagging caterpillar. \end{restatable}

-A \emph{caterpillar} is a tree $T$ that contains a path $S$, called \emph{spine}, so that every vertex of $T\setminus S$ is adjacent to a vertex in $S$.
+Second, we characterize longest plane trees for convex point sets.
+A \emph{caterpillar} is a tree $T$ that contains a path $S$, the \emph{spine}, so that every vertex of $T\setminus S$ is adjacent to a vertex in $S$.
 A tree $T$ that is straight-line embedded on a convex point set $\pe$ is a \emph{zigzagging caterpillar} if its edges split the convex hull of $\pe$ into faces that are all triangles.
+Our next two theorems show that the longest plane trees for convex sets are given exactly by caterpillar graphs.